-Generally, “Arab” refers to the people.
-“Arabic” refers to the language of Arabs, whereas “Arabian” refers to the geographic location of Arabia and things that come from it.
+Generally, Arab refers to the people.
+Arabic refers to the language of Arabs, whereas Arabian refers to the geographic location of Arabia and things that originate from it.
 Still confused?

-Many people do not know the difference between the terms “Arab” “Arabic” and “Arabian” and may use them interchangeably.
-Or, even when they use them correctly, they are not sure as to why use one term over the other, as they rely either on instinct or whatever sounds right to their ear.
-However, the mix-up is quite common amongst English speakers, most of whom are educated, but never had to deal with the Arab world, comment on it or simply never had anything that has to do with it.
+Many people do not know the difference between the terms Arab, Arabic, and Arabian and may use them interchangeably.
+Even when used correctly, speakers are often unsure why one term is preferred over the other, relying on instinct rather than rule.
+However, this mix-up is quite common amongst English speakers, most of whom are educated but have never had to deal with the Arab world, comment on it, or simply never had anything to do with it.

 We all make mistakes, of course, and no one knows everything.
 However, because you are reading this, you will have no excuse after today.

-It is only natural to want get the basics right as you get on your path of learning Arabic.
+It is only natural to want to get the basics right as you get on your path of learning.
 Some of these basics include using the right terminology.
+Whether you plan to [[LINK:learn-arabic-online]]start learning Arabic[[/LINK]] or simply wish to communicate more accurately, knowing these distinctions is vital.

 Arab:

-A recommended reading for Western expats, students and anyone with an interest in the Arab culture, society or region is Raphael Patai’s The Arab Mind .
-It offers a deep understand of Arabs and explains many concepts, practices and traditions, which will also help to lessen many travelers and workers’ cultural shock as they arrive in the Arab world.
+A recommended reading for Western expats, students, and anyone with an interest in the Arab culture, society, or region is Raphael Patai’s The Arab Mind.
+It offers a deep understanding of Arabs and explains many concepts, practices, and traditions, which will also help to lessen many travelers and workers’ cultural shock as they arrive in the Arab world.

 Arabic: